-Section 1.
-The President.
-The President shall preside at all meetings of the Faculty Senate and the Executive Council, and run the meetings according to the Bylaws and Robert's Rules of Order Newly Revised.
+the Executive Council, and run the meetings according to the Bylaws and Robert's Rules of Order Newly Revised.
 The President shall prepare an agenda for each meeting of the Faculty Senate and the Executive Council in conjunction with the Administrative Assistant and FSLT.
 The President shall include as new business at the next regular meeting of the Faculty Senate any items proposed by a voting member of the Faculty Senate in accordance with Section 3 of Article II of these Bylaws.
 The President shall represent the faculty and on all occasions be considered the chief spokesperson of the Faculty Senate and the campus faculty.
+The President shall advance shared governance through their conveyance of faculty perspectives with the administration and working with other shared governance bodies such as the SGA, GSS, and Staff councils to share concerns and viewpoints.
 The President shall be the President-Elect elected during the previous year.
 The President shall be granted release time from an appropriate amount of faculty duties as determined by discussions with the Provost's Office and their College and Department, and receive other support, such as an assigned graduate assistant, for the duration of their term in office.